,CRT/N E-news Issue 5 no 49

 October 2016 -31 December 2017 with likely extension until 2020

-The project employs Theory of Change (ToC) framework to define desired changes, identify linkages between key actors and national contexts and to ultimately formulate lobby and advocacy (L&A) strategies.
+The project employs the Theory of Change (ToC) framework to define desired changes, identify linkages between key actors and national contexts and to ultimately formulate lobby and advocacy (L&A) strategies.
 CRT/N commissioned the baseline study in June 2016 for the program.
 Based on the baseline study result, a generic ToC was revised to ensure its alignment with the Nepalese context; ToC for Nepal was later validated through a series of deliberations involving experts from ENERGIA, CRT/N and the national partner organizations viz.
-Nepal Forum of Environmental Journalists (NEFEJ) and National Association of Community Electricity Users Nepal (NACEUN), in September 2016.
+Nepal Forum of Environmental Journalists (NEFEJ), National Association of Community Electricity Users Nepal (NACEUN), Indoor Air Pollution and Health Forum (IAPHF), Renewable Energy Confederation of Nepal (RECoN) and Practical Action Nepal in September 2016.
 Identify linkages and build on the project “Energy: Empowering Women, Uplifting Lives” in order to strengthen CSOs and GSI Sustainable Energy for All initiative in Nepal.
 Some of the key activities planned within this project are: